EPMatt/awesome-ha-blueprints/CONTRIBUTING.md

 ### 5. I've an idea for a new blueprint but I need help to develop it

-Please open an issue in the [Issues tab](https://github.com/EPMatt/awesome-ha-blueprints/discussions) using the **New Blueprint** template and fill in all the requested fields in the template before submitting the issue.
+Please open an issue in the [Issues tab](https://github.com/EPMatt/awesome-ha-blueprints/discussions) using the **New Blueprint Suggestion** template and fill in all the requested fields in the template before submitting the issue.

 ## Blueprint Guidelines